 Tip #11: Key poses needs to be created in the beginning

-Tip #12: Do not form each letter for speech
+Tip #12: Avoid forming each letter to depict the speech

 Tip #13: Make the rig simple

 One of the most important aspects of the 3D animation workflow process is the effective utilization of the rig.
 In order to make the entire process simple and effective, the animator must customize the rig to meet the style and affinities.

 Tip #14: Character balance